use-adapt/adapt/README.md

 Next, go to [Yarn](https://yarnpkg.com/) package manager and install it.
 (You'll need this on your computer to build the project.)

-Also, do `curl https://raw.githubusercontent.com/facebookincubator/create-react-app/master/packages/react-scripts/.eslintrc > node_modules/react-scripts/.eslintrc` if this is a fresh machine.

 Then:

 ```